MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/countries-and-region-availability-for-audio-conferencing-and-calling-plans/availability-in-belgium.md

 |Are toll numbers available?  <br/> |Yes  <br/> |
 |Are toll-free numbers available?  <br/> |Yes  <br/> |

- If you want to get toll and toll-free phone numbers for Audio Conferencing, Auto attendant, and Call queues, see[Getting service phone numbers for Skype for Business and Microsoft Teams](../what-is-phone-system-in-office-365/getting-service-phone-numbers-for-skype-for-business-and-microsoft-teams.md).
+ If you want to get toll and toll-free phone numbers for Audio Conferencing, Auto attendant, and Call queues, see [Getting service phone numbers for Skype for Business and Microsoft Teams](../what-is-phone-system-in-office-365/getting-service-phone-numbers-for-skype-for-business-and-microsoft-teams.md).

 ## Communications Credits